Thunderklaud/thunder-client/README.md

 ## Building

-Run `pyinstaller -F --noconsole main.py` to create a standalone .exe file
+Run `pyinstaller -F --noconsole main.py` to create a standalone application file (based on the current OS)